Nitin1692/Fomofactory/README.md

 # Next.js Project
-created a mini-website to collect and display real-time price data
+Created a mini-website to collect and display real-time price data

 ## Installation